This article explains the AIDA Model in a practical way. After reading you will understand the basics of this powerful marketing tool.

-The AIDA model is a universally praised means / formula within the advertising and marketing sector to persuade potential customers to buy a product and / or service.
+The AIDA Model is a universally praised means / formula within the advertising, like advertising messages and marketing sector to persuade potential customers to buy a product and / or service.
 Today, the AIDA model is used in almost every advertisement or commercial.
 The basic principles of this method were devised by Elias St. Elmo Lewis in the late 1800s.

 AIDA is the acronym for the terms Attention, Interest, Desire and Action.
 Starting with Attention, the model must be followed step-by-step and ends with Action.